appbaseio/Docs/src/Getting Started.md

 Appbase.credentials("aphrodite", "4d8d0072580912343cd74a09015cd217");
 ```

+> Note: You will want to change the parameters of the ``Appbase.credentials()`` method to your own app name, app secret combination, as seen in the [Dashboard](http://appbase.io/developer).

 ## Step 2: Creating Vertices

 Now let's create two Appbase vertices under two different namespaces "user" and "tweets".